CLEARING

 March 16, 2026 by Clearing

 The families who handle this well are not the ones with the most organized students.
 They are the ones who understood the problem early enough to build around it.
-The families who struggle are the ones who assumed it would work out, that their student would write essays on the plane, or catch up when they got back, or that the deadlines were further away than they turned out to be.

 Why August and September Are Not Optional

-What the Trip Actually Costs in Time
+What the Trip Actually Costs

-Five weeks sounds like enough.
-It is not, if you are starting from scratch.
 The students who return from Israel and do not fall behind are the ones who left with their essays substantially drafted, their college list finalized, and a clear sense of what they are doing in October.
 The work they do in October is finishing work, not starting work.

 What to Do Before the Summer Is Over

-If your student has not yet settled their standardized testing situation by the time they leave for Israel, this needs to be resolved before they go.
-A student returning from a trip in mid-September has one realistic opportunity to sit a test before November 1 applications are due, typically a late September or early October date.
-That is one chance.
-One bad testing day, one illness, one logistical problem, and it is gone.
+On testing: if your student has not settled their standardized testing situation before they leave, this needs to be resolved before they go.
+A student returning in mid-September has one realistic shot at a test before November 1.
+One bad day, one illness, and it is gone.
+Vague plans do not survive three weeks abroad.

 If you are not sure where to start, that is what I am here for.